Adan (TV series)

 Adan is a 2023 Pakistani television series produced by Shazia Wajahat under the banner Showcase Productions and directed by Azeem Sajjad.
 It stars Mansha Pasha, Junaid Khan, and Azfar Rehman in leading roles.

 Plot

-Zaid and Faraz are friends and the dynamic of their friendship changes when Zaid's life changes due to Adan who enters in his life.
+Zaid and Faraz are friends and the dynamic of their friendship changes when Adan enters Zaid's life.
 However, after a while Zaid disappears.
-The story takes a turn when after four years Zaid returns.
+The story takes a turn when Zaid returns after four years.